igorski/MWEngine/README.md

 ### Unit tests

-The library comes with unit tests (_/src/main/cpp/tests/_), written using the Googletest C++ testing framework (distributed with NDK 10).
+The library comes with unit tests (_/src/main/cpp/tests/_), written using the Googletest C++ testing framework.

-To run the tests, simply execute the _test.sh_ (sorry Unix-only shell at the moment)-script with a device attached.
+To run the tests, we temporarily need a [https://github.com/igorski/MWEngine/issues/106](workaround) :

+ * update _local.properties_ to include the line: _enable_tests=true_
+ * run _gradle externalNativeBuildDebug_ with a device / emulator attached to your machine.

-This will also build the library prior to running the tests by calling the build script described above.
+This will build a special version of the library including the test suite and will execute it directly onto the attach device.
 Note: _adb_ must be available in your global path settings.

-*Note on unit testing:* To build the application for unit testing observe that there is a separate makefile for the unit test mode (see _Application_test.mk_).
-In short: this file sets the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".
+NOTE: to create a release build of your app (or continuing non-test related development) you must unset the added line in _local.properties_.
+Once issue #106 is addressed it will no longer be necessary to update local configuration files and it will be possible to run unit tests next to regular development.

 ### Demo